Updated: February 18, 2026

 • Applicants must undergo all required medical examinations and provide proof of vaccinations in accordance with regulations.

-You can claim Portuguese citizenship in certain cases if you are a resident of one of the following former Portuguese colonies:
+You can claim Portuguese citizenship if you live in, or descend from, one of Portugal’s former colonies:

 • Angola